-If you don’t feel you can construct your complete manufacture and purchase records, then you may be better to to consider indirectly expensing for your materials up to the date you began with Craftybase and then switch to COGS at this point.
+If you don’t feel you can construct your complete manufacture and purchase records, then it may be better to consider indirectly expensing for your materials up to the date you began with Craftybase and then switch to COGS at this point.

-This method involves starting to track your inventory using COGS from today forward, with all previous material expenditure claimed as an indirect expense.
+This method involves starting to track your inventory using COGS from today forward, with all previous material expenditures claimed as indirect expenses.